 Buy their products.

 Almost all of the bloggers I support have a product, service or e-book to sell.
-My e-book, Use What You Know: A Business Idea Guide for Moms, features interviews with successful mompreneurs.
-It’s also on sale for $6 through February 28, 2014 before I move all the sales to Amazon.
+My e-book, Use What You Know: A Business Idea Guide for Moms, (value: $12) features interviews with successful mompreneurs.

-Danyelle Little of TheCubicleChick.com has written several e-books including her latest free download, Shine: 10 Tips for Effective Work-Life Balance.
+Danyelle Little of TheCubicleChick.com wrote several e-books including her latest free download, Shine: 10 Tips for Effective Work-Life Balance.

 Tell a brand you heard about them on a blog.